programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 $$Accuracy = \frac{\text{Correct Predictions}}{\text{Total Predictions}}$$

 Accuracy is an intuitive metric, since it shows the proportion of correct predictions compared to the total number of predictions.
 For this reason it is often a useful first metric to consider.
 However, there are limitations to using accuracy.
-In our previous dataset we had just two classes, with a balance between labels[^balance]: 50% adverts with images and 50% adverts with no image.
+In our previous dataset we had just two classes, with a balance between labels[^2]: 50% adverts with images and 50% adverts with no image.
 In this example, we could reasonably say that if you predicted randomly, you would have an accuracy of around 50%.
 However, if the dataset is not evenly balanced between labels, this is no longer true.

 As an extreme example, take a hypothetical dataset with a 100 data points, with label $$A$$ for 99 and label $$B$$ for 1.
 For this dataset, always predicting label $$A$$ would result in an accuracy of 99% ($$99/100/$$).
 The accuracy metric in this example is not very useful since our model isn't at all good at predicting label $$B$$, yet we still get an accuracy of 99%, which sounds very good.
 Depending on the labels you are interested in, it is possible that they will be relatively 'rare' in your dataset, in which case accuracy may not be a helpful metric.
 Fortunately, there are other metrics which can help overcome this potential limitation.